thesquelched/python-lavaclient/docs/client.rst

 .. currentmodule:: lavaclient

-The :class:`Lava` client gives you access to the CloudBigData AP
+The :class:`Lava` client provides access to all public CloudBigData API methods.

 Authentication